global-container-format/libgcf/README.md

 If everything is configured correctly, no warnings will be shown.

 With this last step successful, you can run the build and then the tests.

-**NOTE**: To run the tests when building a shared library, be sure to let the executable tests know where to find the built libraries, for example by adding the build folder to the *path* environment variable.